Introduction: How Much Do Writers Make

 Writing More Words Does Not Guarantee Higher Pay Per Article

-From what we found directly above, writing longer articles should make more money online.
+From what we found directly above, writing longer articles should help make money writing online.
 But in some cases, that is not entirely true.
 We found that the average length was a reasonable 1400 words.
 If you are having trouble visualizing that, it is about the length of this article up until this section.
 In fact, 54% of articles are less than 1400 words long, so the average is very true to the sample.

 From there we tried to determine the perfect article length to maximize payment.
 But instead of finding that more words led to higher pay, we saw something interesting: those who wrote the longest articles, or more than 7k words, actually earned less per article than some of the others.
 We were blown away to find that writing 4.5k more per article words only led to a $90 higher payment!
 This definitely went against what most people would expect, especially those used to working hourly.